 I love this little museum specializing in Philadelphia area artists.
 It’s small, but has some great spaces:

-*Three rooms have been restored to their Victorian glory, including one with a display of original electric lights.
+*Three rooms have been restored to their Victorian glory, including one with a display of reproduction electric lights.
 It’s always cool to see art hanging as it was originally intended – in this case, big, beautiful canvasses in ornate frames against Victorian decoration.

 Most of the art is in galleries with rotating exhibits, but the exhibits always focus on art from artists connected to Philadelphia or artwork about Philadelphia.
 They have several pieces by my favorite Philadelphia artist, the impressionist Walter Schofield.
 His work isn’t on permanent display, but they include it regularly in their shows (the Philadelphia Museum of art also has several of his paintings):